-419 Associated benefits and concerns:
+422 Associated benefits and concerns:

-420 Cold plasma treatment to the foods is a promising technology in that which acts 421 rapidly, does not leave toxic residuals on processed parts or in the exhaust gas and the 422 temperature rise can be kept to an acceptable level.
-The viability of grains and legumes had 423 shown to be preserved post plasma treatment with air and SF6 gases (Selcuk et al. 2008).
-424 Moreover, unlike pulse light and gamma radiation, the shadow effect is minimised 425 considerably using gas plasma method as reactive species are produced in the whole chamber 426 (Lassen et al. 2003; Goldman and Pruitt 1998).
-Contact angle (CA) measurements for 427 nonthermal oxygen plasma treated lamb's lettuce have shown increased wettability of adaxial 428 leaf surfaces after plasma exposure (Grzegorzewski et al. 2010a).
+Cold plasma treatment to the foods is a promising technology in that which acts rapidly, does not leave toxic residuals on processed parts or in the exhaust gas and the temperature rise can be kept to an acceptable level.
+The viability of grains and legumes had shown to be preserved post plasma treatment with air and SF6 gases (Selcuk et al. 2008).
+Moreover, unlike pulse light and gamma radiation, the shadow effect is minimised considerably using gas plasma method as reactive species are produced in the whole chamber (Lassen et al. 2003; Goldman and Pruitt 1998).
+Contact angle (CA) measurements for nonthermal oxygen plasma treated lamb's lettuce have shown increased wettability of adaxial leaf surfaces after plasma exposure (Grzegorzewski et al. 2010a).

-Further, in this case a successive degradation of epicuticular waxes and cutin of the plant's epidermis was indicated by means of FTIR (ATR) and scanning electron microscopy (SEM).
+Further, in this case, a successive degradation of epicuticular waxes and cutin of the plant's epidermis was indicated using FTIR (ATR) and scanning electron microscopy (SEM).
 Above all, it can be conveniently operated in either batch or continuous mode.
 An aspect of the future of plasma technology is the possibility of pairing it with other decontamination processes such as pulsed-light treatment where synergistic effects may be more appreciable.